-The Turing Podcast is an exciting new podcast where we discuss all things data science, AI and machine learning related with a focus on real-time research taking place at The Institute.
+The Turing Podcast is an exciting new podcast where we discuss all things data science, AI and machine learning with a focus on real-time research taking place at the Turing.

 Hear directly from researchers who use data science, AI and machine learning to advance projects that cover areas that span from air traffic control to the discovery of exoplanets and even facilitating citizen democracy across the world.